 The Temperature Setpoint screen should only be accessed by experienced technicians or when advised by a CAI representative.
-The Temperature Setpoint screen allows the operator to make slight adjustments to oven and pump temperatures.
+The Temperature Setpoint screen allows the operator to make slight adjustments to oven, pump and cutter temperatures.
 The Oven and pump temperatures should never need to be adjusted unless a board is replaced.
-From the Service Menu press to access the Temperature Set Point screen.
+The Non-Methane Cutter requires periodic adjustments to obtain optimal performance.
+The Cutter temperature should never need to be adjusted over 340 °C. From the Service Menu press access the Temperature setpoint screen.